ivanp7/cl-multiagent-system/README.md

-# cl-synchronized-entity
+# cl-multiagent-system

-*cl-synchronized-entity* is a more flexible kind of structures, designed for multithreaded applications.
+*cl-multiagent-system* is a multithreaded model of an multiagent system.

 ## Usage

 ### Entity

-An entity is defined with the macro
+A synchronized entity is defined with the macro

 ```lisp
 (define-synchronized-entity entity-type lambda-list